 The survey started in 1981 and covers the ice-free part of the Barents Sea.
 Both sweptarea estimates from bottom-trawl and acoustic estimates are produced.
 The swept-area estimates are used in the tuning for ages 3-8, and the acoustic estimate are added to the Norwegian acoustic survey in Lofoten and used for tuning for ages 3-9.
 The survey is described in Jakobsen et al., (1997) and Mehl et al., (2013, 2014).
-The time series for the bottom trawl estimates has recently been revised back to 1994 (Mehl et al. 2016), and similarly the time series for the acoustic estimates will be revised before AFWG 2018.
+The time series for the bottom trawl estimates has recently been revised back to 1994 (Mehl et al. 2016).
+Both acoustic and bottom trawl indices of the survey were revised (1994-2020) using bootstrap mean estimates and including three northern strata (24-26) in the indices (WD 1 WKBarFar 2021).